bbauska/front-end-web-ui/README.md

 I'm glad you decided to join this course to learn about the most popular front end Web UI Framework: Bootstrap.

-We'll look at various aspects of **Bootstrap**.
+We'll look at various aspects of <b>Bootstrap</b>.
 Through several examples, you will learn by doing exercises as part of this course.

 Let's look at some details next.
 Before you begin this course, please make sure that you have sufficient background to be able to succeed in this course.